The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - Use the NCSBN’s Review for the NCLEX-PN® Examination for material that contains practice questions and feedback from a nurse professional.

-Moreover, our instructor Sneha Patel (Indian Tutor For Nclex Classes) has been a nurse for 12 years and also attends National and International conferences related nursing education especially for NCLEX and keep her students updated to give better to better to her students.
+Moreover, our instructor, Sneha Patel (Indian Tutor For NCLEX classes) has been a nurse for 12 years, attends national and international conferences related to nursing education, especially NCLEX, and keeps her students updated to give better to her students.

-If you are inspired to get nurse license of USA by clearing NCLEX, then check out Rudraa Academy (Nclex Classes In India).
+If you are inspired to get a nurse license in the USA by clearing NCLEX, then check out Rudraa Academy (NCLEX Classes In India).